Skip to main content

 Prerequisites

-• LDAP server reachable from the Kubernetes cluster
+• LDAP server accessible from the Kubernetes cluster

-• Bind DN with permission to search users and groups
+• Bind DN with permissions to search users and groups

 Terminal input